Victor-Andres-RdeTrio/RL4MCES/README.md

 - Policy definitions
 - Runtime staging

 Due to ongoing package refactoring, the **VPG with Critic, A2CGAE and PPO** policy update algorithms were custom-implemented to maintain Julia's performance benefits.
+The version of the package used as a starting point was 0.10.2.

 The codebase makes use of Julia's performance benefits through: